 This post contains affiliate links.

-This is a calendar full of Christmas countdown activities.
+This calendar is full of Christmas countdown activities.
 Before you stop reading and think another thing to add to your “to-do list”, check out how easy and fun the Christmas countdown ideas really are.
 You will be surprised at how simple they can be and will start enjoying the holiday season with your family.

 For the last 6 years we have been doing a Christmas Countdown.
 I really love it!!
 It is similar to an Advent calendar but it has my own little twists in it.
 It is also super easy!!